Skip to main content

 At the top of the CSAT settings page, toggle Enable in-call voice survey to on.
 This activates the CSAT feature for your project.
 Until enabled, no surveys run.

-Copy the function call conv.goto_csat_flow() shown on the page and paste it into your existing hang-up function in Build > Tools.
+Add conv.goto_csat_flow() to your end function in Tools.
 This instructs the agent to route users into the survey flow before ending the conversation.
+Here is the complete function definition:

 Step 3: Define survey content